Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 heidi 15

 The fireplace below was installed in Palm Springs, California.
-The base glass is Starfire and then we topped it with 1 lb of Pirates Topper.
+The base glass is Starfire Base Glass and then we topped it with 1 lb of Pirates Topper.

 ps pirates 1